amagasso/wrs_prefab_parser/README.md

-This module is designed for Human Navigation in virtual space.This module is composed of functions allowing to parse a unity scene (prefab file) and retrieve the graspable objects and the different pieces of furniture Latest update: 04/04/18
+This module is designed for Human Navigation in virtual space.This module is composed of functions allowing to parse a unity scene (prefab file) and retrieve the graspable objects and the different pieces of furniture This parser has been validated only on Human navigation environments.
+Modification might be required for Interactive Cleanup and handyMan environments.
+Latest update: 04/04/18
 Authors: A. Magassouba